tomerraviv95/meta-deepsic/README.md

 17. change_user_only - allows change of channel for a single user.
 Integer value (the index of the desired user: {0,..,n_user}).
 18. retrain_user - only in the DeepSIC architecture, allow for training the specific user networks only.
 Integer value (the index of the desired user: {0,..,n_user}).

-### config

-Controls all parameters and hyperparameters.

 ## resources

-Keeps the channel coefficients vectors (4 taps, each with 300 blocks).
+Keeps the COST channel coefficients vectors in 4 test folders.
+Also holds config runs for the paper.

 ## dir_definitions